Wis Ducks Unlimited

 Things were no better in Canada.
 Vast wetlands in Alberta, Manitoba, and other provinces were drained so that the land could be cultivated.
 However, the soil beneath these marshes, which contained high levels of peat, proved poor for farming.
 Worse yet, the peat dried and easily caught fire.
 Draining marshes also damaged the water table on the Canadian prairie.
 Families who were already contending with the greatest drought in living memory suddenly found their wells dry.
 Wis Ducks Unlimited

-Associate Asked on October 2, 2023 in Databases.
+Reviewer Asked on October 2, 2023 in Databases.

 Add Comment